shreyansh26/Personal-Website/content/post/2021-05-16_generalized_autoregressive_pretraining_xlnet/index.md

 * Transformer-XL and the permutation LM (the basis of XLNet) are big factors in the superior performance of XLNet over BERT.
 * On removing the memory caching mechanism, the performance drops especially for RACE where long context understanding is needed.
 * Span-based prediction and bidirectional input pipeline also help in the performance of XLNet.
-* The next-sentence prediction objective does not lead to a improvement.
+* The next-sentence prediction objective does not lead to an improvement.
 Hence the next-sentence prediction objective is excluded from XLNet.

 -------